duckets/dj-tuition/content/en/homepage/method.md

   - **Follow-up & Progression:**
     We follow up on your progress and continue helping you on your path to DJing towards the technical knowledge, style, and ability you're aiming for!

+My course focuses on the industry standard Pioneer (AlphaTheta) DJ gear.

+Lessons are held in my Kemptown flat, which has a cosy fun vibe and lovely sea views.
+I have both the beginner-level DDJ-400 decks and the more professional XDJ-XZ, allowing you to both use what you are more familiar with at home and see how features change with the full size layout of more professional equipment.